 Prior to joining Educational Activities, Jamie was the Senior Director of the Member Experience.
 In this role, he was responsible for the overall IEEE member experience across the globe.
 This included orchestrating the enterprise-wide member strategy, membership sales and marketing, constant improvement of the member product portfolio, management of member life-cycle engagement programs, and the service experience provided to members.

 Prior to IEEE, Jamie was the Director of Business Operations at Easylink Services International Corporation (now part of OpenText Corporation), and Director of Sales for Quantex Microsystems.
 He holds an MBA in Finance and a B.A. in Psychology, both from Rutgers University.

-Tom Siegert joined IEEE as CFO in April 2010 after over 17 years with Wyeth, a global pharmaceutical/healthcare company.
+Tom Siegert joined IEEE as CFO in 2010.
 In his current role, Tom is responsible for leading the finance and business administration effort within IEEE.
-Tom is a member of the IEEE Management Council and participates in the company’s Finance, Audit, and Investment Committees.
+Tom is a member of the IEEE Management Council and supports the company’s Finance, Audit, and Investment Committees.

 Mary is a Certified Association Executive, holds the B.A. degree in Mathematics from Vassar College (with honors, Phi Beta Kappa), and the M.S.E.E. in Electrical Engineering and Computing from Princeton University.
 She completed the Executive Development Program at Bellcore as well as numerous other key management courses.

-Mary is a Senior Member of the IEEE and a member of ASAE.
+Mary is a Senior member of IEEE and a member of ASAE.